-The Treasury have released a letter from the Chief Executive Officer of BAE Systems addressed to David Cameron on the issue of military shipbuilding and CVF in particular.
+The Treasury has released a letter from the Chief Executive Officer of BAE Systems addressed to David Cameron on the issue of military shipbuilding and CVF in particular.

-In defence of BAE, they are a commercial organisation that have a legal duty to their shareholders, they are not a charity.
+In defence of BAE, they are a commercial organisation that has a legal duty to their shareholders, they are not a charity.

-The MoD was as usual, trying to dabble in private markets and drafted a Frankenstein agreement, smashing together two competitors into a happy smiley consortium.
-The Defence Industrial Strategy tried to achieve some public sector husbandry of a private sector defence industry.
-In light of this, one really has to question the approach and the competency of the MoD legal team that sleep walked into this agreement.
+The MoD was, as usual, trying to dabble in private markets and drafted a Frankenstein agreement, smashing together two competitors into a happy smiley consortium.
+The Defence Industrial Strategy tried to achieve some public sector husbandry of the private-sector defence industry.
+In light of this, one really has to question the approach and the competency of the MoD legal team that sleepwalked into this agreement.